GreenLv/Solis-WiFi-Trace/README.md

 ## Measurement Methodology

 We used iPerf v3.1.3 to measure and record the WiFi link bandwidth.
 The client and server are located in Beijing and running Ubuntu 18.04.
 The server command is: ``iperf3 -s -p [SERVER_PORT] -D``, and the client command is: ``iperf3 -c [SERVER_IP] -p [SERVER_PORT] -i 1 -d 200``.
+The client runs Python scripts to perform each measurement (see ``scripts/``).

 ## Dataset Statistics

-All traces are collected in static indoor environments, including 4 locations: cafe, campus, office, and restaurant.
+All traces (``traces/``) are collected in static indoor environments, including 4 locations: cafe, campus, office, and restaurant.
 Each trace lasts 200 seconds, with a granularity of 1 second.
 Detailed information is shown in the following table and figure (here, the bandwidth indicates the average value of each trace):

 | Location   | WiFi Information       | Trace Count | Bandwidth Range (Mbps) | Avg.
 (Mbps) | Std.
 (Mbps) |
 | ---------- | ---------------------- | ----------- | ---------------------- | ----------- | ----------- |